Net-casting spider fact sheet | Field of Mars EEC

 Fast facts – Net-casting spiders

-Body features – Net-casting spiders have long thin legs, a narrow body and very large forward-facing eyes that help them see at night.
-Females are about 25 mm long and males are about 15–20 mm.
+Appearance – Net-casting spiders have long thin legs, a narrow body and very large forward-facing eyes.
+Males are usually smaller and slimmer than females.

 Diet – Net-casting spiders feed on insects and other invertebrates, including ants, beetles, crickets, cockroaches, moths and other spiders.